 Be aware that a few long and heavy caravans are being made with all water tanks ahead of the axle/s.
 With these the critical tow ball mass will vary (and potentially dangerous if water is drawn).
 They appear to rely on the tanks being full whilst towing.
 Some have since been recalled and modified.

 For a truly thorough plain English explanation of all this (and how to assess the stability of your own caravan) do see our book 'Why Caravans Roll Over - and how to prevent it'.

-This article is based on content from our featured RV books.
-These books contain extensive information on a range of topics of interest to RV users and potential buyers.
-By purchasing a book, you are not only educating yourself but also supporting the work of independent RV writers.
+These articles are based on content from our featured RV books.
+All contain extensive information on a range of topics of vital interest to camper trailer, caravan and motorhome owners and potential buyers.
+By buying our books you not learn a great deal, but also support the work of independent RV writers.

 This website is virtually unique in (apart from our own books) having zero advertising or paid promotion from the caravan and associated industries.
 This enables us to tell what you want/need to know - not an advertiser's spin on it.
 Our only income is the sale of these books.